• Skip to primary navigation

 9 Tháng 8, 2024 by admin

-We started OpenAI seven years ago because felt like something really interesting was happening in AI and we to help steer it in a positive direction.
-It’s honestly just amazing to see how far this whole field has come since then.
-And it’s really to hear from people like Raymond who are using the technology we are building, and others, so many wonderful things.
-We hear from people who are excited, we hear people who are concerned, we hear from people who feel both emotions at once.
+We started OpenAI seven years because we felt like something really interesting was happening in AI we wanted to help steer it in a positive direction.
+It’s honestly just really amazing to how far this whole field has come since then.
+And it’s really gratifying to from people like Raymond who are using the technology are building, and others, for so many wonderful things.
+We hear from people who are excited, we from people who are concerned, we hear from people who feel those emotions at once.
 And honestly, that’s how we feel.
-Above all, it feels like we’re an historic period right now where we as a world going to define a technology that will be so for our society going forward.
-And I believe that we can manage this good.
+Above all, it like we’re entering an historic period right now where we as a world are to define a technology that will be so important for our society going forward.
+And believe that we can manage this for good.

-So today, I want to show you the current state of that technology and some of underlying design principles that we hold dear.
+So today, I to show you the current state of that technology and some of the underlying design principles we hold dear.

-So the first thing I’m going to you is what it’s like to build a tool for AI rather than building it for a human.
-So we have a new DALL-E model, which images, and we are exposing it as an app ChatGPT to use on your behalf.
-And you can do like ask, you know, suggest a nice post-TED meal and a picture of it.
+So the first thing I’m going to show you is what it’s like build a tool for an AI rather than building it for a human. we have a new DALL-E model, which generates images, and we are it as an app for ChatGPT to use on behalf.
+And you can do things like ask, you know, suggest a post-TED meal and draw a picture of it.

 (Laughter)

-Now you get all the, sort of, ideation and creative back-and-forth and taking of the details for you that you get out ChatGPT.
-And here we go, it’s not just the idea for meal, but a very, very detailed spread.
-So let’s see we’re going to get.
-But ChatGPT doesn’t just generate images in case — sorry, it doesn’t generate text, it also generates image.
-And that is something that really expands the of what it can do on your behalf in terms of carrying out your intent.
-And I’ll out, this is all a live demo.
-This is all generated by the AI as we speak.
+Now you get all of the, sort of, ideation and back-and-forth and taking care of the details for you that you get of ChatGPT.
+And here we go, it’s not just the idea for the meal, but very, very detailed spread.
+So let’s see what we’re going get.
+But ChatGPT doesn’t just generate images in this case — sorry, doesn’t generate text, it also generates an image.
+And that is something that expands the power of what it can do on your behalf in terms of out your intent.
+And I’ll point out, this is all a live demo. is all generated by the AI as we speak.
 So actually don’t even know what we’re going to see.
 This wonderful.

 (Applause)